Is Metals X Limited's (ASX:MLX) Stock's Recent Performance A Reflection Of Its Financial Health?

-Metals X's (ASX:MLX) stock is up by a considerable 49% over the past three months.
-Given the company's impressive performance, we decided to study its financial indicators more closely as a company's financial health over the long-term usually dictates market outcomes.
+Metals X's (ASX:MLX) stock up by 9.3% over the past three months.
+Since the market usually pay for a company’s long-term financial health, we decided to study the company’s fundamentals to see if they could be influencing the market.
 Particularly, we will be paying attention to Metals X's ROE today.

 How Is ROE Calculated?